freespek/ssf-mc/EXPERIMENTS.md

 >
 > Also, note that we have to extend the default JVM heap size from 4G to 20G (`JVM_ARGS=-Xmx20G`).

-Since `Spec 2` has high complexity, this experiment times out after 40 hours.
+Resulting from the high complexity of `Spec 2`, this experiment takes a long time to complete.
+We declare it timed out after 40 hours of runtime.

 #### 4.2.2.
 Model checking reachable protocol states